-Event Planning Business
+Event Planning Business - Small Business Snapshot Reports - SBDCNet

 Learn about the Event Planning Industry and find information on how to open your own event planning business.
 Don’t forget you can receive free or low-cost training and free professional business advice, from your local Small Business Development Center!

+View our related business reports here: Event Venue Business, Recreation & Leisure Industry Resources, Travel & Tourism Industry Resources

-Get a free event planning business plan template on our Business Plans page.
+Get a Event Planning Business Plan template on our Business Plans page.

-Event Planning Industry COVID-19 Resources
+Event Planning Industry Business Forecast

-In response to the global COVID-19 pandemic, shelter-in-place orders and physical distancing measures have affected many businesses.
-Here is a look at the impact to the event planning industry.
-COVID-19 has had a major impact on the events industry as social distancing and stay at home orders have imposed limitations on event capacity and etiquette.
-Adapting to the changing conditions has been a different experience for corporate event planners vs. party and wedding planners.

-Corporate events have largely experienced cancellations, postponements, and adaptations due to travel restrictions.
-With emerging technology, many event planners have found success through virtual event management.
-As planners hone their digital skills, they are experiencing only a mild impact on employment according to a survey by Professional Convention Management Association.
+The event and party planning industry is steadily recovering from past disruptions, supported by the growing use of technology and the strong return of in-person events.
+Most event professionals feel confident about the industries’ direction, and many expect their budgets to increase as demand rises.
+However, even with this positive outlook, event planners still face a range of challenges including inflation-related costs increases, and staffing shortages.
+To overcome these obstacles, event planners are increasingly replying on more advanced operational strategies that improve efficiency and reduce costs.
+These include structured workflows and centralized communication systems to help support seamless event execution.

+Looking ahead, event planners are preparing to respond to emerging industry trends and shifting consumer expectations.
+While many planners are integrating AI tools and digital platforms to streamline their operations, attendees continue to show a strong preference for in‑person events despite the costs and are even willing to travel to participate.
+As a result, the industry has evolved significantly since past disruptions, giving rise to new models of growth and engagement.
+Meanwhile, attendees consistently rank immersive experiences, creative design, and high‑quality entertainment as the most important elements of a successful event.
+In turn, the growing emphasis on experience requires planners to think more strategically about how technology, storytelling, and interactive elements can elevate the overall atmosphere of an event.
+Therefore, event planners must stay informed on consumer preferences and industry trends to maintain strong attendee engagement.
+By combining thoughtful experience design with the right technological tools, they can create events that feel both memorable and meaningful.

-- Events Industry Council: COVID-19 Resources
+- Events Industry Council – Industry Insights

 Event Planning Industry Overview & Trends